 #7 Communicate and Train

 Communicate the plan to all relevant parties and train them on their roles and responsibilities.
-This comprises of employees, contractors, suppliers, customers, and other stakeholders.
+This comprises employees, contractors, suppliers, customers, and other stakeholders.
 Make sure that everyone understands the plan and knows what to do in the event of a disaster.
-Regular training will make everyone familiar with their roles and responsibilities and can act quickly in the event of an emergency.
+Regular training will make everyone familiar with their roles and responsibilities, and they can act quickly in the event of an emergency.

 If your organization is a high-profile one, consider a designated public relations contact and media plan.